 - Potential impact of the project is significant.
 Describe the significant potential impact of the project.

 - Team can successfully complete the project on time/budget.
 Provide a list of key project staff with qualifications, and a project timeline documenting plans to successfully complete the project on time/budget.

 - Applicant can articulate plan for financial sustainability of project beyond the grant period.
 Articulate the plan for financial sustainability of the project beyond the grant period.

-- Include an itemized budget (preferably within proposal or may submit as attachment) for the full project, with justification and FTEs noted, and indicate which line items are being requested from MZHF.
+- Include an itemized budget and budget justification (preferably within proposal or may submit as attachment) for the full project, with justification and FTEs noted, and indicate which line items are being requested from MZHF.
 [Itemized expenses of up to $500 may be included in the proposal budget to cover materials for evaluation.]
 List any other committed, pending or prospective sources of funding for this project.